-boasts 46 members from 28 member states in Europe.
-Members can be design promotion centers and other publicly funded organisations that promote design nationally or regionally as well as professional and trade associations for designers from across Europe.
-Those professional associations represent some 400,000 designers from across Europe in every discipline of work from industrial design and interiors to digital design and branding.
+BEDA’s vision is for design to be embraced in Europe as a driver of sustainable growth and prosperity.
+BEDA boasts 50 members from some 25 member states in Europe.
+Members can be design promotion centres and other publicly funded organisations that promote design nationally or regionally as well as professional and trade associations for designers from across Europe.
+Those professional associations represent designers, based in Europe, in every discipline of work from industrial design and interiors to digital design and branding.

 BEDA is a not-for-profit organisation funded in its entirity by its members.
 It is run by a board of directors elected by its membership every two years.
 It also elects a President and Vice President every two years.
 BEDA is headquartered in Brussels

 BEDA was founded in 1969 when there was little knowledge and poor awareness of the impact that designers could have in business.
 BEDA brought together the professional design associations from across Europe, typically providing signposting to information about the design industry, which was very young at that time.
 It also helped to promote the case for design in business.

 The President represents BEDA, promoting the value and potential of design to the European Commission, industry and the design sector itself.
 The President co-ordinates and oversees the delivery of the strategy which is developed by BEDA’s members and board.
 The President is also responsible for chairing all meetings of the Board and the General Assembly.

 BEDA boasts an illustrious alumni of past Presidents:

 - Isabel Roig (2013 – 2015)

 - Michael Thomson (2007 – 2009)

 - Francisco Carrera (2001 – 2003)